feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 - Steelmanning positions thought wrong
 - Addressing the audience formally — no "you, the viewer" or "those watching"
 - Building to a poetic final line — endings are flat, not constructed
+- Conclusions that end on intellectual uncertainty or "I genuinely don't know"

 ---